freenas/freenas-docs/userguide/system.rst

 If Something Goes Wrong
 ~~~~~~~~~~~~~~~~~~~~~~~

-If an update fails, an alert will be issued and the details will be
+If an update fails, an alert is issued and the details are written to
-written to :file:`/data/update.failed`.
+:file:`/data/update.failed`.

-To return to a previous version of the operating system, you will
+To return to a previous version of the operating system, physical or
-need physical or IPMI access to the %brand% console.
-Reboot the
+IPMI access to the %brand% console is required.
+Reboot the system and
-system and press any key (except :kbd:`Enter`) when the boot menu
+press the space bar when the boot menu appears, pausing the boot.
-appears to pause the boot.
-Select an entry with a date prior to the
+Select an entry with a date prior to the update, then press
-update then press :kbd:`Enter` in order to boot into that version
+:kbd:`Enter` to boot into that version of the operating system before
-of the operating system, before the update was applied.
+the update was applied.

 #include snippets/upgradingazfspool.rst
 #endif truenas